|

 But it is common to find upto 0.6Volts.
 That is 10%

-the idea of considerable amounts of power being wasted
+just the idea of considerable amounts of power being

-is enough to get me into action!
-This could also be
+wasted is enough to get me into action!
+This could

-the reason for horn/light faltering on rough roads although
+also be the reason for horn/light faltering on rough

 The remedy is simple and FREE!
 It only needs a thick